wingtorres/morphometrix/README.md

 ## Installation
 [![Anaconda-Server Badge](https://anaconda.org/wingtorres/morphometrix/badges/version.svg)](https://anaconda.org/wingtorres/morphometrix)

 The easiest way to get `MorphoMetriX` is to install it into the [Anaconda](https://www.anaconda.com/distribution/) Python distribution.
-In Anaconda create and/or activate your preferred environment and enter into the command line
+It is highly recommend that you create a lightweight environment especially for MorphoMetriX as follows

-    conda install -c wingtorres morphometrix
+    conda create --no-default-packages -c conda-forge -c wingtorres -n myenv python morphometrix

+where "myenv" is name of the environment, which can be anything you would like.

+__note__: for existing MorphoMetriX users, v1.0.2 contains some crucial bug fixes and UX improvements, so we strongly encourage that you update to v1.0.2 or later.
+However, some have had difficulty upgrading the MorphoMetrix package in a default Anaconda environment and so we _highly_ recommend just installing it fresh into a new environment following the step above.
 ## Running MorphoMetriX
 After activating and installing into your environment of choice, open the GUI with the command